In a world of uncertainty, knowledge and awareness is more powerful than anything.

 We live in a society where people claim to be kind, compassionate, aware and forward-thinking.

-This issue is in no way new - in fact, it's as old as time itself as black and Indigenous communities and people of colour have been subject to systematic racism in a society that has - until now at least - turned a blind eye.
+This issue is in no way new - in fact, it's as old as time itself as black and Indigenous communities and people of colour have been subject to systemic racism in a society that has - until now at least - turned a blind eye.

 We do have the potential to bring change to society (no matter how big or small that change is), and it is pertinent that we understand that - especially here in Australia.